dbissell6/DFIR/Blue_Book/Blue_Book.md

 A handle represents an active instance of a kernel object that is currently open, like a file, registry key, mutex, process, or thread.

-Userassist keys are registry artifacts used to see what programs the user ran, and when.
-Keys found in NTUSER.DAT.

 Two primary types of network artifacts are sockets and connections.